Kaludii/ChatGPT-Turbo-SMS/README.md

     unzip ngrok-stable-linux-amd64.zip`

-11. Go to the following [website](https://dashboard.ngrok.com/get-started/setup), sign up for ngrok, download the installer (which is also in a zipped format in the directory) and connect your authtoken to your account.

-12. Run ngrok to create a tunnel to the Flask application:
+11. Run ngrok to create a tunnel to the Flask application:

     `./ngrok http 5000`